-Santo is deserving of election to the shrine.
-But voters should do the right thing and elect former Cardinals third baseman Ken Boyer and Santo together.
-To elect one without the other would be an injustice.
+Santo, former Cubs third baseman, is deserving of election to the shrine, but voters should do the right thing and elect former Cardinals third baseman Ken Boyer, too.
+To elect one without the other is an injustice.

 Both were equals as fielders.
 The same was true as hitters.